ToxBrigitte/calibration-model-selection-scripts/README.md

 A video “user guide” containing instructions on how to setup and execute the R scripts is available at https://youtu.be/azpD2GG0qNA
 Please watch it before using the R scripts.

+The papers fully explaining the development & validation of the scheme are available in the repo as a post-print version.